DreWulff/TechNotebooks/Python/README.md

 # 1. Introduction: What is Python

 ## 1.1.
 Description
-JavaScript is a multiparadigm general-purpose interpreted programming language that is dynamically typed and garbage-collected.
+Python is a multiparadigm general-purpose interpreted programming language that is dynamically typed and garbage-collected.

 ## 1.2.
 Setup
 To write and execute JavaScript code only two things are needed: